In South Holland, situated between The Hague and Rotterdam, lies the lovely little city of Delft.

-So, where to?
-Let's head to Delft's Market Square - the place to go for shops, restaurants, bars, sight-seeing, and taking in all the magnificent architecture and history.
+Let's head to Delft's Market Square - the place to go for shops, bars, restaurants, sight-seeing, and taking in all the magnificent architecture and history.

 Perhaps best known for creating the famous painting Girl with the Pearl Earring in 1665, Vermeer liked to focus on local scenery in his paintings, mainly portraying people inside homes, and showcasing scenes of regular life in the middle class during that time.